dimitrisnl/css-maid/README.md

 }
 ```

-We sort the properties based on
+We group properties by these types:

 1. Positioning
 2. Display